kostiantyn-matsebora/streamstore/src/StreamStore.NoSql.Cassandra/README.md

 ## Example

 You can find an example of usage in the [StreamStore.NoSql.Example](https://github.com/kostiantyn-matsebora/streamstore/tree/master/src/StreamStore.NoSql.Example) project.
-More informatio about how example application works you can find in [StreamStore](https://github.com/kostiantyn-matsebora/streamstore/tree/master/#example) documentation.
+More information about how example application works you can find in [StreamStore](https://github.com/kostiantyn-matsebora/streamstore/tree/master/#example) documentation.

 ### Testing